mutinex/mmm-eval/docs/user-guide/tests.md

 The cross-validation test assesses the *consistency* of model accuracy across multiple data splits.

+If there are `T` time periods in the data and the fold size is `f`, the split points are set equal to `[T-f, T-2f, ..., T-kf]` such that the train and test sets are contiguous.
+By default, `f` is set to 4.

 ### Methodology

-1. **K-Fold Split**: Divides data into k contiguous folds (to preserve time series structure)
+1. **K-Fold Split**: Divides data into `k` contiguous folds (to preserve time series structure)
-2. **Iterative Training**: Trains k models, each using k-1 folds
+2. **Iterative Training**: Trains `k` models, each using `k-1` folds
 3. **Performance Assessment**: Evaluates each model on the held-out fold
 4. **Stability Analysis**: Measures variation in accuracy metrics across folds

 ### Interpretation

 - **Stable model**: Low standard deviation across folds
-- **Unstable model**: High standard deviation across folds
+- **Unstable model**: High standard deviation across folds and poor values (high MAPE, low R²)
 - **Overfitting**: High variation suggests poor generalization

 ## Refresh Stability Test

 ### Purpose

-The refresh stability test evaluates how stable marketing attribution is when new data is added (refreshed).
+The refresh stability test evaluates how stable marketing attribution is when newly observed data is added (refreshed).

 ### Methodology

 1. **Progressive Training**: Trains models on increasing proportions of data
-2. **Performance Tracking**: Measures performance at each refresh point
+2. **Performance Tracking**: Measures marketing ROI at each refresh point
-3. **Stability Assessment**: Analyzes variation in performance over time
+3. **Stability Assessment**: Analyzes variation in ROI over time

 ### Interpretation

 - **Stable model**: Consistent attribution across refresh periods
 - **Unstable model**: Attribution varies significantly over time
-- **Improving model**: Attribution improves with more data

 ## Perturbation Test

 ### Purpose

-The perturbation test evaluates how sensitive the model is to small changes in the data.
+The perturbation test evaluates how sensitive the model is to small changes in marketing inputs.

 ### Methodology